executablebooks/MyST-NB/docs/use/formatting_outputs.md

 Units of length are: 'em', 'ex', 'px', 'in', 'cm', 'mm', 'pt', 'pc'

-You can also wrap the output in a `figure`, that can include:
+You can also wrap the output in a [`figure`](https://docutils.sourceforge.io/docs/ref/rst/directives.html#figure), that can include:

 - **align**: "left", "center", or "right"
-- **caption**: a string, which must be a single paragraph and is rendered as MyST Markdown
+- **caption**: a string, which must contain a single paragraph and is rendered as MyST Markdown (subsequent paragraphs are added as a legend)
 - **caption_before**: a boolean, if true, the caption is rendered before the figure (default is false)
 - **name**: by which to reference the figure
 - **classes**: space separated strings